-- In line with the new National Professional Development Framework, opportunities should include non-accredited PD opportunities (including collaborative, unstructured and structured) and those which are accredited.
+- In line with the National Professional Development Framework, opportunities should include non-accredited professional development opportunities (including collaborative, unstructured and structured) and those which are accredited.

 - Professional development should support ‘new learning’, ‘consolidating learning’, ‘mentoring’ and ‘leading’, related to Assessment OF, FOR and AS Learning.

 Enabling policies should support the enhancement of assessment practices and should include the wider understanding of assessment of, for and as learning.
-There has been a range of international and national policies that support assessment enhancement (see National Forum Insight, ‘ Some Key European and national Teaching and Learning Policy and Practice (2016)) including the development of student as partners:
+There has been a range of international and national policies that support assessment enhancement including the development of students as partners:

 As highlighted by the data from the Irish Student Survey of Engagement (ISSE), students gain most when they invest time and energy in their learning and institutions and staff have key roles to play in providing an environment that both encourages and facilitates that engagement (ISSE, 2016).